cairo-book/cairo-book/src/ch07-01-packages-and-crates.md

 ## What is a crate?

-A crate is the smallest amount of code that the Cairo compiler considers at a time.
-Even if you run `cairo-compile` rather than `scarb build` and pass a single source code file, the compiler considers that file to be a crate.
+A crate is a subset of a package that is used in the actual Cairo compilation.
+This includes:
+- The package source code, identified by the package name and the crate root, which is the main entry point of the package.
+- A subset of the package metadata that identifies crate-level settings of the Cairo compiler, for example the `edition` field in the _Scarb.toml_ file.

 Crates can contain modules, and the modules may be defined in other files that get compiled with the crate, as will be discussed in the subsequent sections.

 ## What is the crate root?

-The crate root is the `lib.cairo` source file that the Cairo compiler starts from and makes up the root module of your crate (we’ll explain modules in depth in the [“Defining Modules to Control Scope”](./ch07-02-defining-modules-to-control-scope.md) section).
+The crate root is the _lib.cairo_ source file that the Cairo compiler starts from and makes up the root module of your crate.
+We’ll explain modules in depth in the [“Defining Modules to Control Scope”](./ch07-02-defining-modules-to-control-scope.md) section.

 ## What is a package?

-A cairo package is a bundle of one or more crates with a Scarb.toml file that describes how to build those crates.
-This enables the splitting of code into smaller, reusable parts and facilitates more structured dependency management.
+A cairo package is a directory (or equivalent) containing:
+- A _Scarb.toml_ manifest file with a `[package]` section.
+- Associated source code.

+This definition implies that a package might contain other packages, with a corresponding _Scarb.toml_ file for each package.

 ## Creating a Package with Scarb

-You can create a new Cairo package using the scarb command-line tool.
+You can create a new Cairo package using the Scarb command-line tool.
 To create a new package, run the following command:

 ```bash
 scarb new my_package
 ```

-This command will generate a new package directory named `my_package` with the following structure:
+This command will generate a new package directory named _my_package_ with the following structure:

 ```
 my_package/